-Interest of one percent (1%) per month continues to accrue during the installment agreement period.
+Interest at the rate of 9/10th of 1% per month continues to accrue during the installment agreement period.
 You will need to contact our office for the remaining balance on the account prior to the last payment to ensure the interest is paid correctly.
 If you have a pending bankruptcy case, you may be barred by federal law from participation in an installment agreement; please contact our office for more details.
 Additionally, if you file bankruptcy during the installment period, you must notify our Bankruptcy Section immediately at 601-923-7393; due to the automatic stay provisions of the U.S. Bankruptcy Code the installment agreement may be void at the time you file your bankruptcy case.